 The Car Labelling Directive no longer completely reflects the new car market in the EU.
-For example, the Directive does not specify how information relating to battery electric cars and fuel cell electric cars should be presented.
+For example, the Directive does not specify how information

+147 Directive 1999/94/EC relating to the availability of consumer information on fuel economy and CO2 emissions in respect of the marketing of new passenger cars relating to battery electric cars and fuel cell electric cars should be presented.
 In addition, it also does not cover the internet, which is now where EU consumers undertake a lot of research prior to buying a new car.
 The Car Labelling Directive is currently under review in order to inter alia address these challenges.